google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 ### Inspecting the Manifest

-Building a Progressive Web Apps requires tying together a number of different core technologies, including service workers and Web App Manifests, as well as useful enabling technologies, like the Cache Storage API, IndexedDB, and Push Notifications.
+Building a Progressive Web Apps requires tying together a number of different core technologies, including Service Workers and Web App Manifests, as well as useful enabling technologies, like the Cache Storage API, IndexedDB, and Push Notifications.
 To make it easy for developers to get a coordinated view of each of these technologies the Chrome DevTools has incorporated inspectors for each in the new Application panel.

-* Open the Chrome DevTools and click the tab that says __Application__.
+* Open the Chrome DevTools and click on the tab that says __Application__.

 ![b380532368b4f56c.png](img/b380532368b4f56c.png)